Immigration Research

 What are the basic facts of immigration in the US today?

-According to the generally available US census data, immigrants and their US-born children totaled approximately 86.4 million people, which is 27% of the US population.
+According to the generally available US census data, in 2023 immigrants and their US-born children totaled approximately 90.8 million people, which is 27% of the US population.
 This number includes both authorized and unauthorized immigrants.
+This includes 18 million children with at least one immigrant parent and 5.8 million US citizen children with a non-citizen parent.
+The majority of children with at least one immigrant parent are US citizens, with 88% born in the US.

 How has this number changed over time?